deficollective/defiscan/src/content/protocols/pendle.md

 #### PENDLE emissions to LPs

 The `PendleVotingControllerUpg` contract manages the gauge voting system that determines PENDLE incentive distribution across pools.
-The _Pendle Team_ can completely upgrade this contract, or add and remove pools from receiving votes without timelock which could lead to _loss of unclaimed yield_.
+The _Pendle Team_ can completely upgrade this contract, or add and remove pools from receiving votes without timelock.
+A pool that has received votes but is removed before the epoch is finalized and broadcasted looses all promised PENDLE allocation (_loss of unclaimed yield_).

+The `PendleGaugeControllerMainchainUpg` contract distributes PENDLE tokens pro rata as incentive for LPs to the markets on every market state change.
+The _Pendle Team_ can withdraw the PENDLE tokens from the `PendleGaugeControllerMainchainUpg` contract at any moment.
+As a consequence, the PENDLE tokens are not further distributed to the markets based on the voting they received.
+Already distributed PENDLE tokens cannot be withdrawn from the market contract, but future PENDLE incentives are less than expected.

-The PENDLE tokens that are distributed as incentive can be withdrawn by the _Pendle Team_ at any moment from the `PendleGaugeControllerMainchainUpg` contract preventing distribution to LPs and leading to _loss of unclaimed yield_.
-Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts of PENDLE to LPs.
+Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts of PENDLE to LPs which _materially affects the expected performance_ for the LPs of the protocol.

 #### Redirection of Fees to vePENDLE voters